Nhd-github/XR_Gallary/README.md

 We also used a PlaneClassifier.cs script to ignore any planes that aren’t usable — like vertical walls or downward-facing surfaces.
 Only horizontal upward-facing planes below 1.2 meters are accepted, ensuring our content is placed on real ground surfaces.

-Finally, we configured URP to support camera background rendering and deployed the whole app to ARCore-compatible Android devices.
-The entire project is hosted on GitHub and can be accessed at:

 https://github.com/Nhd-github/XR_Gallary